 Step 3: pour the chile mixture through a mesh strainer into a bowl (make sure to work it through with a spoon or spatula).
 This step isn't totally necessary if you have a high-speed blender, but it helps remove any unwanted chunks.
 Set the bowl aside for now.

 Step 4: heat some coconut oil over medium-low in a small frying pan.
 Sauté the minced garlic for 1-2 minutes, then add in the dried TVP and stir to coat in the oil.

 Step 5: add in half of the marinade and cook until most of the liquid is absorbed.
 Then, pour in the rest of the marinade and cook until no liquid remains.
 The TVP should have a soft, "meaty" consistency when it's done (in other words, not too chewy).

 Whenever we're running low on this soyrizo recipe, we whip up another batch because it stores so well and goes with just about everything.

 Once cooked, vegan chorizo can be kept in the fridge for up to 3-4 days.
 Just make sure to store it in an airtight container!

 You can eat Mexican chorizo cold (like we do) or heat it up in a skillet over low-medium.
 Feel free to use the microwave in 10-15 second bursts, or until your soyrizo is warmed all the way through.

-Time to share our tips and tricks we learned while perfecting this soyrizo recipe for you:
+We'd like to share some tips and variations we learned while experimenting with this soyrizo recipe: